-We all know someone who thrives in the spotlight, enjoys attention and comes alive when all eyes are on them.
-We also all know someone who is the complete opposite.
-When it comes to attention, people have different levels of comfort.
-And, most likely, all of these people work in the same office.
+We all know someone who thrives in the spotlight.
+Someone who enjoys attention and comes alive with all eyes on them.
+We also all know someone who is the total opposite.
+When it comes to attention, there’s a wide range that people are comfortable with.
+And, more than likely, all of these types of people work in the same office.

-While this is great for creating a vibrant work environment, it can make it challenging for managers to recognise each employee in the way that they’d feel the most comfortable.
+While this is great for creating a vibrant work environment, it can make it challenging for managers to recognize each employee the way that they’d feel the most comfortable.
 But when it comes to public versus private recognition, the research may surprise you.

 What is Public and Private Employee Recognition?

-Let’s first establish what is public and private recognition.
+Let’s first establish what public and private recognition is.
 As the name suggests, public recognition is acknowledgement that happens in front of others.
 This could be in a company meeting, event, or on a social recognition platform that connects the company.

 Private recognition, on the other hand, happens between only the person giving recognition and the person receiving it.